 A 'practical assistant' is a person who is appointed (according to the JCQ regulations) by a centre to carry out practical tasks in a written examination at the instruction of the candidate, where approved by an awarding body.

-A 'practical assistant' may also assist in practical assessments and controlled assessment/coursework where approved by an awarding body.
+A 'practical assistant' may also assist in controlled assessment, coursework, nonexamination assessment or practical assessments where approved by an awarding body.

 Qualifications

 'Qualifications' means a statement of accomplishment following an examination or assessment.